-Text-based image editing has become increasingly powerful by utilizing generative models, allowing for the modification of an image with a prompt such as "turn the person into a clown" or "make it foggy".
-While these methods show impressive results when editing single images, it remains difficult to use such methods to edit multiple images of the same scene, or to edit 3D models, in a consistent manner.
+Text-based image editing has become increasingly powerful with generative models, allowing modification of an image with a prompt such as ``turn the person into a clown'' or ``make it foggy''.
+While these methods show impressive results when editing single images, using them to edit multiple images of the same scene, or to edit 3D models, in a consistent manner remains difficult.

-Given the recent work on photorealistic rendering of 3D models using NeRFs \cite{mildenhall2021nerf} or Gaussian splatting \cite{kerbl20233d}, a natural question is whether we can edit such 3D models using image editing methods.
-If we edit the training views used to train 3D models independently using image editing methods it has the issue that different images are edited with different characteristics.
-For example, editing to a clown face as in Fig. \ref{fig:intro_fig} can look realistic for each image but different characteristics such as the shape of eyebrows or painting on the cheeks are inconsistent for different views.
-For 3D editing this has the implication that the edited training views do not depict the same 3D scene, making editing difficult.
-This motivates modifying the image editing method so that multiple views can be edited in a multi-view consistent way.

-Early recent work on 3D editing such as Instruct-NeRF2NeRF \cite{haque2023instruct} attempted to solve the multi-view issue by iteratively alternating between editing all images and updating the 3D model until convergence.
-Other recent works such as EditSplat \cite{lee2025editsplat} and DGE \cite{chen2024dge} modify the generation of the edited images using multi-view constraints or modified attention weights to make them more consistent in an attempt to directly update the 3D model and bypass the costly iterative process of regenerating edited images and updating the 3D model multiple times.
+Given recent work on photorealistic rendering of 3D models using NeRFs \cite{mildenhall2021nerf} or Gaussian splatting \cite{kerbl20233d}, a natural question is whether we can edit such 3D models using image editing.
+If the training views used to train 3D models are edited independently, it has the issue that different images are edited with different characteristics.
+For example, editing to a clown face as in Fig. \ref{fig:intro_fig} can look realistic for each image but different characteristics such as the nose size or painting on the cheeks are inconsistent for different views.
+For 3D editing this implies that the edited training views do not depict the same 3D scene, making editing difficult.
+This motivates modifying the image editing so that multiple views can be edited in a multi-view consistent way.
+Early work on 3D editing such as Instruct-NeRF2NeRF \cite{haque2023instruct} addresses the multi-view issue by alternating between editing all images and updating the 3D model until convergence.
+Recent works such as EditSplat \cite{lee2025editsplat} and DGE~\cite{chen2024dge} modify image generation using multi-view constraints or attention to improve consistency and directly update the 3D model, bypassing the costly iterative regeneration of edited images.